El Nasir FC: Performance in CAF competitions

 As football was still developing under the new South Sudan Football Association (SSFA) in which Nasir became affiliated to, the team's notable success came in the first year of South Sudan's existence by becoming the first team to lift the South Sudan local league in Juba and first club to do so in the South Sudan cup Nationally by beating Meriek Renk.

 The team looked forward for the continental showdowns, the CAF Confederation Cup which is the second tire football competition after the CAF Champions League, Nasir football club became the first team in the history of South Sudan to play in CAF Confederation's cup.

 Remember the CAF Confederation Cup, known as the TotalEnergies CAF Confederation Cup for sponsorship purposes, is an annual association football club competition established in 2004 from a merger of the CAF Cup and the African Cup Winners' Cup and organized by Confederation of African Football (CAF).
 And during draws in the year 2012 Nasir football club were pitted against Azam football club of Tanzania during the preliminary playoffs in which they went on to lose to the Tanzania-based team.
+In 2012, Nasir won the first ever South Sudan National Cup over El-Meriekh.